 The architecture exploits component-based software development, object orientation and mobile code.
-The framework and development environment are written in Java and available as open-source free software under the GNU library licence.
-GATE uses Unicode [Unicode Consortium 96] throughout, and has been tested on a variety of Slavic, Germanic, Romance, and Indic languages [Maynard et al. 01, Gambäck & Olsson 00, McEnery et al. 00].
+The framework and development environment are written in Java and available as open-source free software under the GNU library (or lesser) licence2.
+GATE uses Unicode throughout [Unicode Consortium 96, Tablan et al. 02], and has been tested on a variety of Slavic, Germanic, Romance, and Indic languages [Maynard et al. 01, Gambäck & Olsson 00, McEnery et al. 00].

-&lt;sup>1These were, at least, our ideals; of course we didn't completely live up to them...
+1These were, at least, our ideals; of course we didn't completely live up to them...